rmscode/binary-garden/unpublished/linux-conference-machine.md

         [[ -z $DISPLAY && $XDG_VTNR -eq 1 ]] && startx
         ```

-2. Configure xinitrc to use Openbox (use `sudo nano /etc/X11/xinit/xinitrc`):
+2. Configure xinitrc to use the Openbox window manager instead of X's (use `sudo nano /etc/X11/xinit/xinitrc`):
     1. Comment out the line `. /etc/X11/xsession` by adding a `#` in front of it
     2. Append `exec openbox-session` to the end of the file<br>